-Ross Clare Director of Research at ASFA notes that a number of measures particularly assist women, such as the Low Income Superannuation Tax Offset.
-As well as lower contribution caps and the Division 293 higher rate of tax on contributions made by upper income earners, which have tended to reduce the scope for mostly men to accumulate very high account balances
+Ross Clare Director of Research at ASFA notes that a number of measures particularly assist women, such as the Low Income Superannuation Tax Offset, as well as lower contribution caps and the Division 293 higher rate of tax on contributions made by upper income earners, which have tended to reduce the scope for mostly men to accumulate very high account balances

-Analysis by the SMSF Association of the latest Australian Taxation Office data found that women made the biggest contributions to self managed super funds (SMSFs) during the 2016-17 financial year as many made use of tax efficient contributions limits.
+Analysis by the SMSF Association of the latest Australian Taxation Office data found that women made the biggest contributions to SMSFs during the 2016-17 financial year as many made use of tax efficient contributions limits.

-If we look at the past 14 years, the superannuation gender gap has virtually halved, after having stood a t 50.3% in the 2003-04 financial year.
+If we look at the past 14 years, the superannuation gender gap has virtually halved, after having stood at 50.3% in the 2003-04 financial year.